 In accordance with Section R405.4 of the Florida Building Code, Energy Conservation, the printout from computer programs approved by the Florida Building Commission for use as Energy Code compliance Form R405-2017 for residential applications shall contain all information required to determine Energy Code compliance for low-rise residential buildings, to include but not be limited to the following information.
 Compliance software program printout Form R405 should be consistent with the format described below.
-Sample associated forms for a checklist of forms expected; mandatory requirements, air infiltration and duct testing are provided in Appendix R5.7.
+Sample associated forms for a checklist of forms expected; energy performance level display card, mandatory requirements, air barrier and insulation inspection component criteria checklist, air infiltration and duct testing are provided in Appendix R5.7.

-- A.1 An Administrative page of the printout should contain the following information:
+A.1 An Administrative page of the printout should contain the following information:

 - Form title and headings:

 - Form R405-2017

-- o Florida Building Code, Energy Conservation
+- Florida Building Code, Energy Conservation

 - o Residential Simulated Performance Alternative

 - Project information box

 - Project name

 - Street address/city/state/zip

 - o Owner

 - Design Location

-- $\circ$ Builder Name
+- o Builder Name

-- $\circ$ Permit Office
+- Permit Office

 - o Jurisdiction

 - o County

 - Summary of building components and features

 - New construction or existing

 - Single or multiple-family

-- Number of units.
-Should be 1.
+- \circ Number of units should be 1

-- Number of bedrooms
+- \circ Number of bedrooms

 - Whether it is a worst-case calculation

 - Window U-factor, SHGC and area for all windows in the building.
 Highest U-factor and SHGC.

-- Floor type, insulation R-value and area (or perimeter if slab)
+- o Floor type, insulation R-value and area (or perimeter if slab)

 - Wall type, insulation R-value and area by type of wall

-- Ceiling types, insulation R-value and area by type of ceiling
+- o Ceiling types, insulation R-value and area by type of ceiling

 - o Duct location, R-value and type for supply, return and air handler

 - Cooling system type, capacity and efficiency

 - Heating system type, capacity and efficiency

-- $\circ~$ Hot water system type, capacity and efficiency
+- Hot water system type, capacity and efficiency

 - Any conservation credits provided in the calculation per Section R405.7 of the Energy Code.

 - Pass/Fail box

 - Percent glass to conditioned floor area

-- Total Proposed Design loads
+- o Total proposed design loads

-- Total Standard Reference Design loads
+- Total standard reference design loads

 - Whether the building Passes or Fails Energy Code compliance

 - Compliance certification box

 - Statement, signature and date by the individual completing the compliance report as follows:

 - Statement: "I hereby certify that the plans and specifications covered by this calculation are in compliance with the Florida Building Code, Energy Conservation."

-- PREPARED BY:\\\\\
+- PREPARED BY:

 - DATE:

 - Statement, signature and date by the owner of the building

 - Statement: "I hereby certify that this building, as designed, is in compliance with the Florida Building Code, Energy Conservation."

 - OWNER/AGENT:

-- DATE:\\\\\
+- DATE: